News Explorer

 Web Article

-The original complete website article will be opened, including all styling, ads, etc.
+The original complete website article will be opened, including all styling, ads, etc. With default settings, you can always open the Website view of an article by clicking or tapping on the article title.

 • Open in Safari view controller (iOS only): when enabled, the article will be loaded in Safari view controller, which has a lot in common with Safari.